jajajamielolz/FastCamDB/README.md

 `docker-compose --env-file .env.local -f fastcam-docker-compose.yml up -d --build`

-3. Set up database. `ENVIRONMENT=development ./scripts/bash/reset_db.sh` This script Removes the container `fast-cam-postgres` and the volume `vol_fast-cam-postgres`, rebuilds the container, then applies schema migrations to the database and initializes the database.
+3. Set up database. `ENVIRONMENT=development ./scripts/bash/reset_db.sh` This script Removes the container `fast-cam-postgres` and the volume `fastcamdb_fast-cam-postgres`, rebuilds the container, then applies schema migrations to the database and initializes the database.

 Note: this script can be ran at any point to start with a fresh database